-Table 1 is a check-list for common features found in placers.
-Dragon and Capo have more features than other placers.
+Table 3 is a check-list for common features found in placers.
+Dragon and Capo tend to support more features than other placers.
+We categorize support for various features as supported(+), absent(-) and $partially supported(\pm)$.
+Some of the features we took into consideration are discussed below.